AGI Requires a Coordination Layer on Top of Pattern Repositories: MACI: A Principled Coordination Architecture

-\paragraph{Beyond static stances.} Many debate setups treat agents as fixed advocates.
-This can help, but it misses what makes debate productive: stance strength must adapt to evidence, the group must manage an explore-versus-consolidate tradeoff, and convergence must be prevented from collapsing onto fluent but ill-formed claims.
+Standard chain-of-thought is equivalent to a single cast. \maci{} uses multi-agent debate to bait the solution space more aggressively.
+However, rigid debate with fixed advocates misses what makes debate productive: stance strength must adapt to evidence, the group must manage an explore-versus-consolidate tradeoff, and convergence must be prevented from collapsing onto fluent but ill-formed claims.